mheap/github-default-branch/README.md

 ## Replacements

-TODO document how to write and use replacements
+TODO document how to write replacements

-use `--replacements ./example-replacements`